quenio/cml/cml-specification/generation/dm-generation.md

 # Dynamic Model Generation

 Mapping:
-- Directories map to packages.
+- Source directories map to target directories.
-- CML source files have no corresponding mapping on the target structure.
+- CML source files have no inherent mapping on the target structure, but targets may define mapping from source files to target directories and files.
 - Concepts map to classes.
 - Concept invariants are enforced by constructors.
 - Interfaces map to interfaces and at a single implementation class.